-Tab becomes easier the more you read, so try to find high quality tabs for songs you know to start with and build from there.
+Tab becomes easier the more you read, so try to find high-quality tabs for songs you know to start with and build from there.

-Final bit of advice here – take each section of tab one at a time rather than looking at the entire thing.
+The final bit of advice here – take each section of tab one at a time rather than looking at the entire thing.
 Each section will be no more complicated than the example I gave above, it’s just that if you see section after section like this, it starts to look fairly daunting – just break it down, one part at a time.

-Limitations of Guitar Tab
+What Are The Limitations of Guitar Tab?